ElishaMayer/israeli-bank-autocomplete/README.md

 ## About

 This package will help with fetching the data from [data.gov.il](https://data.gov.il/) and searching in the data.
 The package doesn't contain the data itself.
-Before calling `fetchNewDataFromDataGovIntoFile` or `fetchNewDataFromDataGov` make sure to read the [terms of use of data.gov.il](https://info.data.gov.il/datagov/rools).
+Before calling `fetchNewDataFromDataGov` make sure to read the [terms of use of data.gov.il](https://info.data.gov.il/datagov/rools).

 This package uses the following data source [2202bada-4baf-45f5-aa61-8c5bad9646d3](https://data.gov.il/dataset/branches/resource/2202bada-4baf-45f5-aa61-8c5bad9646d3).
 Please review this page too.